How to retrieve data in bulk using Python x Backlog API

 This

-is Kawa from the 7-Tier System Solutions Department.
+is Kawa from the 7th-tier System Solutions Department.

 It's June.
 When will we have a national holiday called "Rainy Day"?

-Speaking of rain, I recently spent some time playing around with the Backlog API, which we use for internal task management, and it seemed like it could help improve efficiency in many ways, so I thought I'd write an article about it as a memo.
+Speaking of rain, I recently played around with the API for Backlog, which we use for internal task management, and it seems like it could streamline things in several ways, so I thought I'd write an article about it as a memo.
+It's

 This article provides sample code to retrieve a list of users, categories, and issues